Add a method to check for not nil

 array = [1, 'dog', nil] array.reject(&:nil?).count

-Updated by Hanmac (Hans Mackowiak) almost 3 years ago
+Updated by Hanmac (Hans Mackowiak) over 3 years ago

 nobu (Nobuyoshi Nakada) wrote:

 are you sure? i am currently on ruby 2.3.3 Windows

 [1, "bc", nil].count #=> 3 [1, "bc", nil].count(&:itself) #=> 2

 Updated by ogarci5 (Oliver Garcia) over 3 years ago

 What about as a condition for if statements?
 For example: